ddev/ddev/docs/users/extend/custom-commands.md

 ### Known Windows OS issues

 * **Line Endings**: If you are editing a custom command which will run in a container, it must have LF line endings (not traditional Windows CRLF line endings).
-Remember that a custom command in a container is a script that must execute in a Linux environmet.
+Remember that a custom command in a container is a script that must execute in a Linux environment.
 * If ddev can't find "bash" to execute it, then the commands can't be used.
 If you are running inside git-bash in most any terminal, this shouldn't be an issue, and ddev should be able to find git-bash if it's in "C:\Program Files\Git\bin" as well.
 But if neither of those is true, add the directory of bash.exe to your PATH environment variable.